gSchool/ada-developer-skills/00-welcome-to-ada/02-learn.md

 ### Exercises/Assessments

-Each unit will also often feature assessments which can contain multiple choice, short-answer, long-answer and programming exercises.
+Each unit will also often feature assessments which can contain multiple choice, short-answer and long-answer questions as well as programming exercises.
 You will also often see programming projects assigned here.

 You can identify an assessment by the star next to the name in the menu.